xtclang/platform/README.md

 6. Make sure you have the latest [gradle](https://gradle.org/), [node](https://nodejs.org/en), and  [xdk-latest](https://github.com/xtclang/xvm#readme) installed

-7. Increase the heap size for "xec" to 4GB by editing the content of "[homebrew-root]/Cellar/xdk-latest/[xdk-version]/libexec/bin/xec.cfg" file to:

-        opts=-Xmx4g

-8. Make sure all necessary *node* modules are installed using the following command from the ([platform/platformUI/gui](./platformUI/gui)) directory:
+7. Make sure all necessary *node* modules are installed using the following command from the ([platform/platformUI/gui](./platformUI/gui)) directory:

         npm install

-9. Build the platform services using the gradle command (from within the "platform" directory):
+8. Build the platform services using the gradle command (from within the "platform" directory):

          gradle build

-10. Start the platform using the command (from within the "platform" directory):
+9. Start the platform using the command (from within the "platform" directory):

         xec -L lib/ lib/kernel.xtc [password]

-11. Open the hosting site in a browser:
+10. Open the hosting site in a browser:

          https://xtc-platform.xqiz.it:8090/

-12. Follow the instructions from the [Examples](https://github.com/xtclang/examples) repository to build and "upload" a web application.
+11. Follow the instructions from the [Examples](https://github.com/xtclang/examples) repository to build and "upload" a web application.
-13. Log into the "Ecstasy Cloud" platform using "acme/password" credentials.
+12. Log into the "Ecstasy Cloud" platform using "acme/password" credentials.
-14. Go to the "Modules" panel and install any of the example module (e.g. "welcome.examples.org").
+13. Go to the "Modules" panel and install any of the example module (e.g. "welcome.examples.org").
-15. Go to the "Application" panel, register a deployment (e.g. "welcome") and "start" it
+14. Go to the "Application" panel, register a deployment (e.g. "welcome") and "start" it
-16. Click on the URL to launch your application web page.
+15. Click on the URL to launch your application web page.